José Torres Bugallón

-José Torres Bugallón y Gonzales (August 28, 1873 – February 4, 1899) was a Filipino military officer who fought and served the Spanish Government during the Philippine Revolution against the revolutionaries and joins the Philippine Revolutionary Army during the Philippine–American War.
+José Torres Bugallón y Gonzales (August 28, 1873 – February 4, 1899) was a Filipino military officer who fought and served the Spanish Government during the Philippine Revolution against the revolutionaries and joined the Philippine Revolutionary Army during the Philippine–American War.
 He is known as the "Hero of the Battle of La Loma", where he was fatally wounded that led to his death.

 Family background

 Bugallón was born on August 28, 1873, in Salasa, Pangasinan.
 His father, José Asas Bugallón, came from Baliuag, Bulacan, while his mother was from the Gonzales family of Pangasinan.

 Education

 After elementary schooling in Salasa, Bugallón went to San Isidro, Nueva Ecija, where he studied under Don Rufino Villaruz.
 He finished his first and second years of secondary schooling in 1882.
 In 1886, he enrolled at the Colegio de San Juan de Letran in Manila, where he completed his secondary course and earned a Bachelor of Arts degree in 1889, with high scholastic ratings.

 After his graduation, Bugallón entered the Seminary of San Carlos with the intention of becoming a priest.
 However, he passed the validation examination given by the Spanish government in 1892, and he was sent abroad as a pensionado of the government to the Academia Militar de Toledo.
 As a result, Bugallon spent three years of his life studying military science and warfare.